info@ppsa.theplt.org.uk

 Each week we have a focus story which we use to develop our reading fluency, comprehension, language and prediction skills.

-We have enjoyed these stories so far, if you have them at home see if your child can read them to you, if you would like to borrow any please ask at the school office.
+You can see the Talk Through Stories we have enjoyed together so far above.
+If you have them at home see if your child can read them to you, if you would like to borrow any please ask at the school office.

 REMEMBER – ‘Reading’ looks different at this age, if they are turning the pages, reciting key phrases, using expression and summarising, your child is reading!